Descaling, tooth cleaning, dental scraping…these are all a number of terms for what I would call a dental scale and polish.

 Polishing is mostly a cosmetic procedure that focuses on the removal of stains from tooth surfaces and around dental work.

 Some polishing can be important in removing rough patches from your teeth which can hide small amounts of bacteria.
-In severe cases, fillings may need to be adjusted by your dentist to prevent future build up in such areas.
+In some cases, fillings may need to be adjusted by your dentist to prevent future build up in such areas.

 Polishing can be done in a number of ways.
 The simplest is the use of a rubber cup with what is called prophylaxis paste.